snpoudel/snpoudel.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Sandeep.
-I am a Masters student at [University of Connecticut] (https://uconn.edu/), and a graduate research assistant at the [Ecohydrology Lab] (http://www.jamesknightonhydrology.com/).
+I am a Masters student at [University of Connecticut](https://uconn.edu/), and a graduate research assistant at the [Ecohydrology Lab](http://www.jamesknightonhydrology.com/).

 I grew up in Nepal and came to US or graduate studies.